Moses the Lawgiver: Broadcast and home media

-The 360-minute-long mini-series was later edited into a 141-minute version for theatrical release under the title "Moses."
-In 2004, this shortened version was released as a one-disc DVD.
+The six-hour miniseries was later edited into a 141-minute theatrical release version under the title Moses.

+In 2004, the edited version was released as a one-disc DVD.
 A 300-minute version (two-disc set) was released in 2012 for Latin America (but not dubbed into Spanish and compatible in both Regions 1 & 4); it was packaged (somewhat deceptively) as Moises y los 10 Mandamientos-Extended Version.
+The same original version was released on region 1 DVD by S'More Entertainment in the US on May 14, 2019.